cornell-cup/MinibotHandoff/Readme.md

 HOW TO RUN:
-use moba xterm or another terminal to ssh into the pi by typing in: ssh pi@<insert the ip address here>
+use moba xterm or another terminal to ssh into the pi by typing in:

+ssh pi@<insert the ip address here>

-You type into terminal
+You type into terminal:

 cd MinibotHandoff